 Here are a few ways to (try to) be more productive when your kids are home unexpectedly — and to generally cope with a snow day as a working mom:

-1. Make a plan with your partner about who will stay home for snow days — if you’ll take them all, or if they’ll take them all, or if you’ll alternate, or if you’ll just decide on the day.
-This issue is definitely better to discuss ahead of time rather than end up bickering about it at 6:00 a.m. and inadvertently launching a discussion on how the two of you should divide parenting duties.
+1. Make a plan with your partner about who will stay home for snow days — whether you’ll take them all, or they will, or if you’ll alternate, or if you’ll just decide that morning.
+This issue is definitely better to discuss ahead of time rather than end up bickering about it at 6:00 a.m. and inadvertently launching an ill-timed discussion on how the two of you should divide parenting duties.

 3. Have some tricks up your sleeve.
 If you have avid readers, keep a couple of new books on hand that you can surprise them with and hopefully get rewarded with a peaceful half-hour or hour … or if you’re lucky and have an older kid, maybe even hours, plural.
 (Harry Potter and the Deathly Hallows, anyone?)
-If your kids aren’t old enough to read, or tend to prefer other activities, this is a great time for new coloring books or those 1,000-piece Lego sets (only if your kid is old enough to put them together all by herself; otherwise you’ll soon find yourself in a world of pain).
-Go wild and rent a not-included-with-Amazon-Prime movie (like Wall-E) for $3.99, download a new educational (or mindless!) app for your kid, or schedule a time for him to FaceTime with Gramma and Grandpa.
+If your kids aren’t old enough to read, or tend to prefer other activities, this is a great to break out new coloring books or one of those 1,000-piece Lego sets (only if your kid is old enough to put them together all by herself; otherwise you’ll soon find yourself in a world of pain).
+Go wild and rent a not-included-with-Amazon-Prime movie (like Wall-E) for $3.99, download a new educational (or mindless!) app for your kid, or schedule a time for him to FaceTime with Grandma and Grandpa.